Move to section

 Light Requirements for Madagascar Dragon Tree

-What type of light does a Madagascar Dragon Tree need?
+What kind of light does a Madagascar Dragon Tree need?

-Can Madagascar Dragon Tree survive in low light?
+Can a Madagascar Dragon Tree grow in low light?

 Humidity Requirements for Madagascar Dragon Tree